gabrielalarenas-cloud/field-stories-to-donor-updates/02_storyboard_blueprint/storyboard_as_blueprint.md

 Charcoal/navy background.
 Frosted glass panels.
 Thin cyan-teal connection lines.
 Clean white typography.
 Premium, polished, and credible.

-Add as post-production overlay

-From one field update to a scalable donor communication workflow.
+Add as post-production overlay: From one field update to a scalable donor communication workflow.

 ## Why this matters for ElevenLabs